jmsgnnr/LongTermGoalsSTEM/steps.md

  - [Canva](https://www.canva.com/resume-templates/): Canva is a design platform that offers a variety of free resume templates that are easy to customize with drag-and-drop functionality.
 It also offers a library of graphics and icons that can be used to enhance your resume's visual appeal.

-### :milky_way:Remember, this 2-year roadmap is a general guide, and it's important to adapt and remain flexible based on personal interests and opportunities that arise along the way :satellite:
+### :milky_way:Remember, this Road Map is a general guide for entry level job seekers, and it's important to adapt and remain flexible based on personal interests and opportunities that arise along the way :satellite: